PierrunoYT/claude-3-artifacts/README.md

 ## Features

 - Chat interface for Claude 3 Sonnet AI
-- Real-time React component rendering
+- Real-time React component rendering with automatic updates
 - Dark mode toggle
 - Syntax highlighting for code blocks in chat
 - Responsive design using Tailwind CSS
+- Enhanced error handling and user-friendly error messages
+- Improved React code validation and error reporting

 ## Roadmap

-For detailed information about our planned features and improvements, please see the [ROADMAP.md](ROADMAP.md) file.
+For detailed information about our completed features, current work, and future plans, please see the [ROADMAP.md](ROADMAP.md) file.

 ## Contributing